 add - Add encryption keys, args:

-[-c <keyclass>] - key class to set for the key
+[-c <keyclass>] - Key class to set for the key.

-[-k <kms>] - KMS to use, must be configured, see cribl.yml
+[-k <kms>] - KMS to use.
+Must be configured; see cribl.yml.

-[-e <expires>] - expiration time, epoch time
+[-e <expires>] - Expiration time, in epoch time.

-list - List encryption keys
+list - List encryption keys, args:

 nc